 The Bachelor of Social Work (BSW) degree program prepares students for entry-level practice in social work.
-Ranked #6 in the top 25 Best Online Bachelors Programs in the nation by BestColleges.com, the curriculum in the BSW program is strong in class and in field.
-Approximately two-thirds of the curriculum is in professional courses.
-A third is in co-requisite courses and electives.
+The BSW curriculum is strong in class and in field, and approximately two-thirds of the curriculum is comprised of professional courses.
+The additional third is in co-requisite courses and electives.
 Field education is concurrent with class work except in the first semester of the junior year for full and part- time students.

 - Flexible program offers full-time and part-time planned studies; day, evening and Saturday courses; classes available at WSU main campus in Midtown Detroit, and the Macomb and Schoolcraft extension centers.
 All programs offerings are based on availability.

 - Doctoral level faculty involved in leading research activities brings currency to classroom instruction, while building on values and traditions of social work.